 USS Hopper ship (US-199)

-named after Grace M. Hopper
+named after Grace M.Hopper

 During the Mark-II programming project (1947) a navy maintenance engineer, Grace M. Hopper, defined as first a computer error as "bug" in a maintenance log.
 The little moth that got stuck in the relay and prevented working...

-Proof in lila Wilhelmina type Veth (Dutch East Indie-1906)
+Wilhelmina type Veth proof in lilac (Dutch East Indie-1906)